Graduate Department of Art History

 The University Museum of Fine Arts houses several permanent collections and is used for temporary exhibitions.
 The University administers the Ringling Museum in Sarasota, with its internationally known collection of European and Asian art.
 Internships are available at each of the Florida State University's museums.

-Students have the opportunity to pursue independent research at the Florida State University Study Centers in Florence, London, Panamá, and Valencia.
+Students can pursue independent research at the Florida State University Study Centers in Florence, London, Panamá, and Valencia.
 The Florence program is used extensively by students of the history of art for the study of the Italian language and arts and for archival work.
-The London and Valencia Study Centers offer opportunities for teaching assistantships and for internships at major museums.
+The London and Valencia Study Centers offer opportunities for teaching and for internships at major museums.
 Department of Art History faculty also teach a specialized program in art history in Paris.
 Archaeological experience is available at the Etruscan and Roman sites of Cetamura del Chianti and Poggio delle Civitelle at San Venanzo, the University's field school excavations in Italy.

 The department sponsors an annual Art History Graduate Symposium for graduate students attending universities nationwide.
 Students are chosen to present papers during a two-day series of meetings, and these papers may be submitted for publication in Athanor, a journal for graduate students in art history sponsored by the Art History Department and the College of Fine Arts.
 Each year a distinguished art historian is invited to participate in the symposium and to deliver the keynote address.

 Financial Assistance: The department offers teaching fellowships for doctoral students and stipends for MA students.
-Department, college, and university assistantships are available as well, and are based on one's past record and future potential in the arts professions.
+Department, college, and university assistantships are available as well, and are based on one's past record and future potential in arts professions.
 Mason Travel Funds and Mason Research and Writing Grants are available at the doctoral level.
 Students also may qualify for federal and state financial aid programs.

 Programs